Zytronium/atlas-react-state-intro/README.md

 - `index.html`: This is the html file that appears when the dev server starts up.
 - `src`: All javascript/jsx code goes in this directory
-- `src/assets`: Any static assets such as images that are loaded through the javascript files goes here.
+- `src/assets`: Any static assets such as images that are loaded through the javascript files go here.
-- `src/app.jsx`: The is the main app component for the entire app.
+- `src/app.jsx`: This is the main app component for the entire app.
 - `test_server.js`: This is an Express server that runs the website built to `dist` so you can test the built version without deploying to production, since some things do work differently.

 ### Important Commands